theiotproject/keybox-mobile/README.md

 >
 > #### *Description*
 >
-> > Modal used when logging out of Application
+> > Modal used when logging out of Application with Icon, Title, Text and Two buttons, one for Logging Out, other for dismissing Modal
 >
 > #### *Parameters*:
 >